 The decision on how to pool the samples is completely yours to make.
 Consider the input cell count of the sample prior to deciding a pooling strategy.
 You can add less library for those samples with lower cell counts and pool more of libraries corresponding to higher cell counts in order to adjust the read throughput to your needs.
 You may also want each sample to be evenly represented.
 If so, pool equal amounts of mass from each library into a single tube to meet the pooled library requirements of your sequencing vendor.
 (If amplifying the same chain, the amplicon size will be almost equivalent from library to library.
-Pooling by mass in this case is the same as pooling equimolar amounts.
-If there is a significant difference in amplicon size from library to library, you should pool equimolar amounts.)
+Pooling by mass in this case is the same as pooling equimolar amounts.)
 An example pooling sample sheet for pooling by mass is provided on the following page.